christophbuehler/computer-science-univie/readme.md

 # Computer Science at the University of Vienna
-This repository contains learning materials for cs lectures at univie.
+Tools for easy note taking and coding during lectures with VSCode.

 ## Configure on Windows